ehsandevend/outbox-module/README.md

-# Claim Lib
+# outbox module

-A reusable shared library for Claim domain components including Outbox pattern implementation, historical logging, and other shared utilities.
-This library is designed to provide ready-to-use components across all projects in the Claim ecosystem.
+A reusable shared library for nextweekwithus domain components including Outbox pattern implementation, historical logging, and other shared utilities.
+This library is designed to provide ready-to-use components across all projects in the nextweekwithus ecosystem.

 ## Overview

-**Claim Lib** is not just an outbox library—it serves as a centralized repository for all shared utilities and components used across Claim projects.
+**outbox module** is not just an outbox library—it serves as a centralized repository for all shared utilities and components used across nextweekwithus projects.
 Currently includes:

 - **Outbox Pattern**: Reliable message publishing with transactional guarantees
 - **Shared Utilities**: Common enums, exceptions, and utility functions